YueErro/udacity_robotics_sw_engineer/4-localization/concepts.md

 * Programming quiz: Resampling Wheel

-  Now that you’ve learned the **resampling** wheel pseudo code, you'll try to implement it in C++.
+  Now that you've learned the **resampling** wheel pseudo code, you'll try to implement it in C++.
 In this quiz, resample the particles with a sample probability proportional to the importance weight
   ```cpp
   //####   DON'T MODIFY ANYTHING ABOVE HERE!
 ENTER CODE BELOW ####